Released: April 1977

 A CD reissue by Sony in 1991 led to The Beatles and their company Apple taking legal action to halt further sales, and the album was swiftly withdrawn.
-Another CD version by Lingasong in 1996 resulted in another lawsuit, which was one by The Beatles in 1998.
-George Harrison appeared at London’s High Court in May that year as the group’s representative, telling reporters outside: “I got the short straw and was the one who had to got to court for Apple.”
+Another CD version by Lingasong in 1996 resulted in another lawsuit, which was won by The Beatles in 1998.
+George Harrison appeared at London's High Court in May that year as the group's representative, telling reporters outside: "I got the short straw and was the one who had to got to court for Apple."

-The 1998 Copyright Act had recently been passed, and Apple’s lawyers were able to prove that the Star-Club recordings were made while The Beatles were under contract to EMI.
-In the witness box Harrison described the tapes as “the crummiest recording ever made in our name, and said that “One drunken person recording another bunch of drunks does not constitute a business deal.”
+Apple's lawyers were able to prove that the Star-Club recordings were made while The Beatles were under contract to EMI.
+In the witness box Harrison described the tapes as "the crummiest recording ever made in our name, and said that "One drunken person recording another bunch of drunks does not constitute a business deal."

 The judge ruled that Apple should be granted ownership of the tapes, and the rights to issue the recordings.
 Although the company has declined to release them, the 20 years that they were on sale prior to the court case meant they remain widely available on the second-hand market and via bootleg sources.